OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 Also, if you want to send me your missions, please do not send the mission files, but the towers.
-Because the mission files are binary and are changing as well it may be quite complicated to convert a mission file generated with an old version of tower toppler to a new version.
+Because the mission files are binary and are changing as well it may be quite complicated to convert a mission file generated with an old version of Tower Toppler to a new version.
 But it will nearly always be possible to edit the tower files.

 ### Mission File Format